Life As a Park Naturalist

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-There were about 22,300 jobs for Park Naturalist in 2016 (in the United States).
+In 2016, there was an estimated number of 22,300 jobs in the United States for Park Naturalist.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Park Naturalist by 2026.
 Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 The states with the most job growth for Park Naturalist are Colorado, New Hampshire, and Utah.
 Watch out if you plan on working in Rhode Island, New Mexico, or Maryland.
 These states have the worst job growth for this type of profession.